MissionSE/C5ISR/documentation/GettingStarted.md

 2. Click the 'New...' button.
 3. In the dialog that appears, set `Type` to `External Configuration File`, `Name` to `Android Code Style`, and selected the [android_style_checks.xml](../staticanalysis/android_style_checks.xml) file in the repository.
 4. Once complete, your imported file will appear in the `Global Check Configurations` list.
 Select the `Android Code Style` item, and `Set as Default`.
 5. Finally, right click on the imported projects, and under the `Checkstyle` sub-menu, select `Activate Checkstyle`.
+(This is only necessary if the project doesn't already have it activited.
+You will need to activate it for new projects, which changes the `.project` file.)

+Once you have set up Checkstyle, you will will probably get an error.
+The root directory of the project needs to be defined in order for the suppression filters (filters that keep Checkstyle from applying to specific files, such as `R.java`) to work.
+To resolve this:

+1. Navigate to `Preferences...` -> `Checkstyle`.
+2. Select the configuration we just created (`Android Code Style`, if you followed the previous steps).
+3. Click the `Properties...` button.
+4. In the dialog that appears, click the `Additional properties...` button.
+5. In the dialog that appears, click the `Find unresolved properties` button, and Click `Yes` when prompted.
+We will need to define the `${repository.root.dir}` variable.
+6. Select the repository.root.dir variable as displayed in the list, and click the `Edit...` button.
+7. When prompted, enter the full path to the C5ISR repository root (i.e., /home/yourname/dev/C5ISR).
+8. Save your changes.